tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 program could use optimizations to speed it up.

-Unfortunately, the very definition of the GHC profiler makes it of [limited use][document-limitations] when measuring time on a large class of computations, namely, those that need to do blocking IO.
+Unfortunately, the very definition of the GHC profiler makes it of [limited use][document-limitations] when measuring time on two classes of computations: firstly, those that need to do blocking IO;
+and secondly, some computations that invoke functions written in other programming languages.
 In these cases, one could just turn to a tool like [ghc-events-analyze][ghc-events-analyze], however, I also came across a use case where it is not available.